No shortage of fertilisers in the country, says Mandaviya | Headlines

 Union Chemicals and Fertilisers Minister Mansukh Mandaviya on Tuesday said there is no shortage of crop nutrients in the country and asserted that there will be no hike in the prices of non-urea products.

-The minister also said that Nutrient Based Policy (NBS) for Phosphatic and Potassic (P&K) fertilisers for the Rabi season (October 2022 to March 2023) will be announced shortly.
+The minister also said that the Nutrient Based Policy (NBS) for Phosphatic and Potassic (P&K) fertilizers for the Rabi season (October 2022 to March 2023) will be announced shortly.

-''There is no shortage of fertilisers in the country,'' Mandaviya told reporters on the sidelines of the International Dairy Federation (IDF) World Dairy Summit here.
+''There is no shortage of fertilizers in the country,'' Mandaviya told reporters on the sidelines of the International Dairy Federation (IDF) World Dairy Summit here.

-He was responding to a query about the supply situation for the upcoming Rabi sowing season that would start from October.
+He was responding to a query about the supply situation for the upcoming Rabi sowing season that would start in October.

-On when the government would announce the NBS policy for P&K fertilisers for the Rabi season, he said it will be done shortly after analysing international prices.
+On when the government would announce the NBS policy for P&K fertilizers for the Rabi season, he said it will be done shortly after analyzing international prices.

-''We will not allow any increase in retail prices of DAP (Di-ammonium Phosphate) and other non-urea fertilisers,'' Mandaviya said, adding that the government would absorb the burden of high global prices.
+''We will not allow any increase in retail prices of DAP (Di-ammonium Phosphate) and other non-urea fertilizers,'' Mandaviya said, adding that the government would absorb the burden of high global prices.

-Earlier, the minister projected that the government's fertiliser subsidy would be between Rs 2.25-2.5 lakh crore this fiscal as against Rs 1.62 lakh crore in the last financial year.
+Earlier, the minister projected that the government's fertilizer subsidy would be between Rs 2.25-2.5 lakh crore this fiscal as against Rs 1.62 lakh crore in the last financial year.

-Mandaviya also said that farmers are increasingly adopting nano liquid urea, which is good for soil health as compared to the conventional urea.
+Mandaviya also said that farmers are increasingly adopting nano-liquid urea, which is good for soil health as compared to conventional urea.

 Nano urea has been launched in the country by cooperative major IFFCO.